 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at March 31, 2021, the Company had a cash balance of \$392,213 (2020 - \$3,207) to settle current liabilities of \$807,170 (2020 - \$732,066).
-All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
+As at March 31, 2022, the Company had a cash balance of \$235,455 (2021 - \$392,213) to settle current liabilities of \$1,101,946 (2021 - \$1,038,725 (as restated - Note 17)).
+All of the Company's financial liabilities except lease obligation have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
 The Company is exposed to liquidity risk and is dependent on obtaining regular financings in order to continue as a going concern.
 Despite previous success in acquiring these financings, there is no guarantee of obtaining future financings.